f4exb/sdrangel/plugins/feature/map/readme.md

 * [Cesium ion](https://cesium.com/ion/signup)

 If API keys are not specified, a default key will be used, but this may not work if too many users use it.

-The "Download 3D Models" button will download the 3D models of aircraft, ships and satellites that are required for the 3D map.
-These are not included with the SDRangel distribution, so must be downloaded.

 <h3>Map</h3>